-- 12 This HKFRS establishes two categories of exceptions to the principle that an entity's opening HKFRS statement of financial position shall comply with each HKFRS: - (a) Appendix B prohibits retrospective application of some aspects of other HKFRSs. - (b) Appendices C-E grant exemptions from some requirements of other HKFRSs.
+- 12 This HKFRS establishes two categories of exceptions to the principle that an entity's opening HKFRS statement of financial position shall comply with each HKFRS: - (a) paragraphs 14-17 and Appendix B prohibit retrospective application of some aspects of other HKFRSs. - (b) Appendices C-E grant exemptions from some requirements of other HKFRSs.